gruntjs/grunt-docs/Homepage.md

-## Grunt - JavaScript for your Command Line
+## Grunt: The JavaScript Task Runner

 _WORK IN PROGRESS_